ryan-weil/ryan-weil.github.io/_posts/2024-02-28-AGENT-TESLA-2.md

 }
 ```

 After we've extracted all the data we need, it's time to perform the unflattening procedure.
 We will make a function called `Unflatten` which returns a boolean.
 The reason it will return a boolean is because the way de4dot works is that it will continuously call the `Deobfuscate` function in the `IBlocksDeobfuscator` class we defined until it returns `false`.
-The reason for this is that de4dot has built-in optimizers which will remove dead code amongst other things.
+Why?
+Well, de4dot has built-in optimizers which will remove dead code amongst other things.
 So, we return `true` because modifications were made.
 If there were no modifications made for any reason, we return false.
 If you want to see more, take a look at the class `BlocksCflowDeobfuscator.cs`:

 ![alt text](/images/at2/deobfuscate.png)
 _Figure 14_